Limitations of Financial Accounting | Purpose of Cost Accounting

 (a) Financial accounting permits alternative treatments:

-No doubt accounting is based on concepts and it follows “generally accepted accounting principles”, but there exists more than one principle for the treatment of any one item.
+No doubt accounting is based on concepts and follows “generally accepted accounting principles”, but there exists more than one principle for treating any one item.
 This permits alternative treatments within the framework of generally accepted accounting principles.
 For example, the closing stock of a business may be valued by any one of the following methods: FIFO (First-in-first-out); LIFO (Last-in-first-out); Average price, Standard price, etc., Application of different methods will give different results but the methods are generally accepted.
 So, the results are not comparable.

 (b) Financial accounting is Influenced by personal judgments: